 Day 8 - SAINT CHELY - ESPALION (24.5 km - 7 hour walk).
 You will leave Saint Chély, a small village that has kept numerous testimonies of its history, among them are the lovely granite homes and the gothic structure of the Pilgrims' Bridge.
 But you will also move away from the rough Aubrac terrain to reach the more cosy, lush and sunny land of the Olt region!
 You will begin your descent, traversing forests, grazing pastures and small hamlets such as Les Cambrassats and Estrade, and reach Saint Côme d'Olt which takes up a beautiful spot in the fertile Lot Valley.
 The heart of the fortified city has kept its original aspect and its medieval charm and is really worth the visit.
-You will walk along the Lot River to attain Espalion, an important stop on the way to Santiago de Compostella.
-Half-board accommodation in a 2-star hotel
+You will walk along the Lot River to attain Espalion, an important stop on the way to Santiago de Compostella - Lodging and breakfast in a 2-star hotel - Dinner in a restaurant in the village